-When selling, first impressions count.
+When selling your home, first impressions count.
 Spending a little bit of time and energy to ensure your property is presented in the best possible light can go a long way in attracting more potential buyers, achieving a higher sales price and selling in a quicker timeframe.

-Here’s our easy to follow checklist to guide you on how to prepare for the all-important open for inspections.
+Here’s our easy-to-follow checklist to guide you on how to best prepare your property for inspection.

 Maximise your curb appeal

 Many buyers do a ‘drive past’ of a property they are interested in before deciding whether an inspection is worthwhile.
 They will make a quick judgement based on what they see – so don’t give them excuses not to return.
 Making a good first impression starts right at the kerb.
 If you are unsure, park your car out the front of your home and look at it from a buyer’s perspective.
 Would it entice you inside?

 Here are some simple jobs to do now to help enhance your curb appeal: